scale-it/algo-builder/docs/guide/deployer.md

   Contract accounts can be also be used to deploy ASAs.

-   Check our [examples/htlc-pyteal-ts](https://github.com/scale-it/algo-builder/tree/master/examples/htlc-pyteal-ts) project to explore how to deploy Logic Signatures(lsig).
+   Check our [examples/htlc-pyteal-ts](https://github.com/scale-it/algo-builder/tree/master/examples/htlc-pyteal-ts) project to explore how to deploy Smart Signatures (lsig).
 In the file `scripts/deploy.ts`, you will find:

   ```
   await deployer.fundLsig('htlc.py',